wejournal/lamb/README.md

 A Lamb program is a function from a string to a string, where a string is represented as a church list of church numbers.
-For example, `^x.x` is a valid Lamb program, reads all inputs from the stdin and writes they to the stdout.
+For example, `^x.x` is a valid Lamb program, reads all input from the stdin and writes they to the stdout.

 **NAT**, **CHAR** and **STRING** are shorthands for terms.